About Matt Kenseth

 - Earned 12 top-five and 20 top-10 finishes

-- Recorded two Nationwide Series wins (Daytona 2 an
+- Recorded two Nationwide Series wins (Daytona 2 and Kansas 2)

 - Finished seventh in series points